frietz58/frietz58.github.io/_posts/2023-10-19-lexicographic-morl.markdown

 By relying on the local form of the lexicographic constraint in (9) and the resulting indifference space, we eliminated the need for computing the intractable set $$\Pi_i$$ for policy search.
 This is because instead of computing $$\Pi_i$$, the action indifference $$\mathcal{A}_{\succ i}$$ gives rise to a new MDP $$M_{\succ i}$$, which uses the scalar reward $$r_i$$ and whose action space no longer corresponds to $$\mathcal{A}$$, but to the indifference space $$\mathcal{A}_{\succ i}$$.
 In this new MDP $$\mathcal{M}_{\succ i}$$ we can perform **unconstrained** policy search to optimize task $$r_i$$, since the lexicographic constraint is moved into the action space and thereby always satisfied by construction.
+This is the short version, the (very cool and intuitive) mathematical derivation and justification of this approach can be found in Section A of the supplementary material of [our paper](https://arxiv.org/pdf/2310.02360.pdf).

 Based on this insight, we propose our learning algorithm, Prioritized Soft Q-Decomposition (PSQD), for continuous action-space lexicographic MORL tasks.
 PSQD combines Q-Decomposition with Soft Q-Learning by first pre-training on all subtasks $$r_1, \dots, r_n$$ of the lexicographic MORL problem.